opensibyl/sibyl2/README.md

 ## Usage examples

 Developers can easily combine it with any other tools.
 We have already built some cmd tools in use.
+You can download from [the release page](https://github.com/opensibyl/sibyl2/releases).

 ### Default Functions